Sessions

 The AI works through your request by making tool calls — querying the database, looking up metadata, searching the data model — and reporting back.
 Each tool call appears in the conversation as a collapsible message showing what the AI did and the result.
 The AI continues making tool calls until it has enough information to present findings to you.

-A session can involve up to 35 tool calls.
+A session can involve up to 35 iterations.
 If the AI approaches this limit, it is prompted to wrap up its investigation and ask the user for feedback.

 Interrupting a Session